Table of contents

 Coal Seam Gas (CSG)

-Coal seam gas (CSG) mining is a risky, invasive form of unconventional gas mining.
+Fighting fossil fuel means fighting Coal Seam Gas (CSG).
+CSG mining is a risky, invasive form of unconventional gas mining.
 Indeed it usually involves thousands of gas wells, with roads, pipelines, compressor stations, wastewater dams, and other infrastructure.
 As a result, a CSG project can spread across hundreds of thousands of hectares of land.
 Additionally, the CSG industry often involves fracking (the fracturing of bedrock formations by a pressurised liquid).

-Numerous risks were identified from proceeding with invasive CSG gas-fields.
-These consequences included air pollution, contamination or depletion of ground and surface water, pollution of waterways, health impacts on workers and nearby residents, and damage to biodiversity.
+There are numerous risks in proceeding with these invasive CSG fields.
+Consequences include air pollution, contamination or depletion of ground and surface water, pollution of waterways, health impacts on workers and nearby residents, and damage to biodiversity.
 Not to mention the encroachment on good farming land, disruption of other land uses and industries and the clearing of bushland.

 In 2015, I spoke with ALP State Secretary, Evan Moorhead, about my support for the Lock The Gate (LTG) Alliance.
 However, he replied, “Oh be careful with them, they are a bit radical.”
 I remember thinking, “FFS we are talking about farmers and the knitting nannas.
 They are not militant revolutionaries!”